eduardosalaz/TSO-QAP/README.md

 QAP Instance Generator, Constructive and Local Search heuristics, Tabu Search Metaheuristics and Analysis tools

-Tested in [Julia](https://julialang.org/downloads/) 1.6.0, should work in the near and long term (as Julia 1.6 is a LTS version)
+Tested in [Julia](https://julialang.org/downloads/) 1.6.0, should work in the near and long term (Julia 1.6 is a LTS version)

 ## Dependencies